mantrajsframework/mantrad/docs/14-component-access-conditions.md

 # Component Access Condition Definition

-Similarly to prerequest, there's other hook with the name of "access condition", acting like a *guard* before calling views, blocks, gets or posts handlers.
+Similarly to prerequests, there's other hook with the name of AccessCondition, acting like a *guard* before calling views, blocks, gets or posts handlers.

-While prerequests are intended to *calculate* some info before calling view function handler, an access condition is intended to allow or not the view to be requested.
+While prerequests are intended to *calculate* some info before calling final functions handlers, an access condition is intended to allow or not the view, post, get or block to be requested.

 To register an access condition, "AccessCondition" hook should be used: